elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - This country is cursed.
-- {:.pr} This land yawns: a mouth of empty cries, coughing up Cuba the hookworm.
+- {:.pr} This country yawns: a mouth of empty cries, having coughed up Cuba the hookworm.

 - {:.sp} The Man Reciter.

-- {:.pr} This country bites: the gaping mouth of a fire throat, fire fangs looming over America's evil ass.
+- {:.pr} This country bites: gaping mouth of a flaming throat, flaming fangs converging on America's evil rump.

 ---

 [2]({{site.baseurl}}/chiens/p002.html){:.pagetitle}

-- {:.pr.i} By the bounding tides, I march on the waters of spinning Springs; I see my sentinel eyes on high.
-The insomnia grows steadfast like a disobedience along the free temples of the woman with amphora---water jug, sprouting tempest Aquarius, kettle.
+- {:.pr.i} On the margins of bounding tides, I walk on the waters of spinning Springs; I see my sentinel eyes on high.
+The insomnia grows steadfast like a disobedience along the free temples of the amphora woman---water jug, sprouting tempest jug, kettle.

 - {:.sp} Toussaint.

-- My hands dig out my thoughts, creepers
+- My hands untangle my thoughts, creepers without
-- loosened
+- contracture
-- and I salute my fraternity whole.
+- and I salute my brotherhood whole.
 - Saint-Domingue, your rivers sink into my flesh
 - their tamarind snout,
 - forests grow mangles from my muscles,
-- my blood sings for the cays in waves,
+- the waves of my blood sing for the cays,
 - I close my eyes,
 - all my riches at hand,
 - all my wetlands,